DFHack/dfhack/data/blueprints/README.md

 * General
   * Manages complete blueprints to handle the four main phases of DF construction
   * Supports .csv and multi-worksheet .xlsx blueprint files
+  * Near-instant application, even for very large and complex blueprints
   * Supports multiple blueprints per .csv file/spreadsheet sheet
-  * Near-instant application, even for very large and complex blueprints
+  * "meta" blueprints that automate the application of sequences of blueprints
   * Blueprints can span multiple z-levels
   * Undo functionality for dig, build, and place blueprints
   * Automatic cropping of blueprints so you don't get errors if the blueprint extends off the map
   * Can generate manager orders for everything required to apply build blueprints
   * Library of ready-to-use blueprints included
-  * Verbose output mode for debugging blueprints
+  * Verbose output mode for debugging
 * Dig mode
   * Supports all types of designations, including dumping/forbidding items and setting traffic areas
   * Supports applying dig blueprints in marker mode